Join YPT for a tour in a land that we know and love, the nuclear wasteland of Chernobyl and unrecognised country of Transnistria!

-Visit Barrack Cooling towers on the side of the unfinished reactors 5 and 6.
-Visit the Fish farm and “Red Forest”.
+Visit the unfinished Cooling towers on the side of the unfinished reactors 5 and 6.
+Visit the “Red Forest.”

 Visit the Panel buildings with Soviet emblems, Palace of Culture and “Jupiter” factory.

-Visit the ruins of the School #1, hospital and morgue.
+Visit the ruins of the School #1 and the infamous Pripyat hospital.

 Pripyat passenger boats on River Port, “Prometheus” cinema, music school and athletic stadium.

-Laboratory in the former kindergarten, greenhouses and bus station.
+Laboratory in the former kindergarten, abandoned village and palaces of culture.

 Group 1 end tour in Kiev and depart via private arrangement.